Field Museum to House Biggest Dinosaur Ever Discovered

 Big changes are coming to Chicago's Field Museum -- literally.

-As the iconic museum prepares to celebrate its 125th anniversary, officials announced plans to makeover its famed SUE the T. rex, and to install a touchable cast of the biggest dinosaur ever discovered.
+As the iconic museum prepares to celebrate its 125th anniversary, officials announced plans to makeover its famed T. rex, Sue, and to install a touchable cast of the biggest dinosaur ever discovered.

 The changes are thanks to a $16.5 million donation from the Kenneth C. Griffin Charitable Fund, marking one of the largest private contributions ever to a Chicago museum.